-Can you believe Thanksgiving is only two days away?
-As we approach the festivities there may be a lot on your mind.
+As we approach the winter holidays and festivities there may be a lot on your mind.
 It’s a great time for gratitude and reflection about family, friends, and the food before us.

-Thanksgiving can also be a hard holiday for little ones and/or those struggling with food issues.
+Thanksgiving celebrations can be tricky for little ones, especially our very selective eaters.
 So many new foods.
 So many people at the table.
 So much pressure to eat.
 As parents, you probably want your kids to be on good behavior and that might include eating well.

-Whether you’re a parent, grandparent, aunt/uncle, or friend, these reminders can help make the table a happy place, instead of a stressed one.
+Whether you’re a parent, grandparent, aunt/uncle, or friend, these tips can help make the table a happy place, instead of a stressed one.

 - Avoid commenting on what kids, or anyone else, is eating.
 Just as you wouldn’t pressure your grandmother, or your sister to “eat a another bite of mashed potatoes” no one should ask your kids to do so, either.
 Pressure to eat isn’t helpful and it can harm the child’s experience with the meal, and with food.
 It most certainly will take something away from focusing on the other good stuff to be grateful for.
 If you’ve got a particularly picky eater, give family/friends a heads up ahead of time that you’ve been working on strategies to make progress and this includes not pressuring your child to eat or making their intake conditional on whether or not they’re offered dessert.
 It’s best to keep this talk away from the table and your child.
 However, if someone comments on what your child is eating, either calmly change the subject, or if you need to address it, say something short but firm such as “our plan is that she chooses what and how much she eats from what is offered”.